Neural Network Forecast of the Sunspot Butterfly Diagram: The Method: Feed-Forward Neural Networks

-Most of the neural network literature on forecasting can be divided into two groups, one using time delays \citep{Kim199948} to construct the vector input patterns for the feed-forward neural network, and another using what is called a recurrent network \citep{COGS:COGS203}, where the information is allowed to cycle in a loop \citep{petrosian2000recurrent, zhang2000predicting, han2004prediction, 9783838303826, Chandra:2012:CCE:2181341.2181747}.
-Here we shall use only the former, mainly for simplicity, easiness of implementation and interpretability.
-The time delay approach in the literature uses the embedding dimension and sometimes the derived time lags to create an appropriate set of input patterns \citep[see e.g.][and reference therein]{ GEAN:GEAN12026}.
-The extension to spatial-temporal forecasting follows the same approach, i.e., using lags and an embedding dimension, but in space and in time.
+Most of the neural network literature on forecasting can be divided into two groups, one using time delays \citep{Kim199948} to construct the vector input patterns for the feed-forward neural network and another using what is called a recurrent network \citep{COGS:COGS203}, where the information is allowed to cycle in a loop \citep{petrosian2000recurrent, zhang2000predicting, han2004prediction, 9783838303826, Chandra:2012:CCE:2181341.2181747}.
+Here we shall use only the former, mainly for simplicity, easiness of implementation, and interpretability.
+The time delay approach in the literature uses the embedding dimension and sometimes the derived time lags to create an appropriate set of input patterns \citep[see, \textit{e.g.}][and references therein]{ GEAN:GEAN12026}.
+The extension to spatial-temporal forecasting follows the same approach, \textit{i.e.}\ using lags and an embedding dimension, but in space and in time.
 The approach results from merging this technique with another forecasting method unrelated to neural networks and introduced in \cite{2000PhRvL..84.1890P} for the reconstruction of spatial-temporal datasets.
 In their article they used their approach successfully to both a spatial-temporal version of the H\'enon map and to a synthetic dataset arising from evolving the Kuramoto-Sivashinsky non-linear model.
 Following on \cite{2000PhRvL..84.1890P}, there was later an attempt to forecast financial spatial-temporal datasets by \cite{Covas}, with reasonable success, and also an attempt to use it for the sunspot diagram by \cite{covas2016}.
-Other authors have applied it to several other datasets \citep{S0218127401003802, S021812740401045X, guo2007state, Pan2008, BorstnikBracic2009, PhysRevE.92.042910, 7966203}.
-In these articles, a grid of inputs is build based on the two dimensional data series $s(n,m)$ to use in the search of the nearest neighbour in the embedding space, that once found, gives an approximation to the true future evolution in the original space.
+In those articles, a grid of inputs was built based on the two dimensional data series $s(n,m)$ to use in the search of the nearest neighbour in the embedding space, that once found, gave an approximation to the true future evolution in the original space.
 We shall describe this approach in Section \ref{Parlitz-Merkwirthmethod}.